joaoasrosa/dotnet-project-dependencies-analyser/README.md

 The addin uses the information on the `csproj` or `packages.config` for the NuGet packages used in the project, doing a analysis:
 * Using the version of the package, verifies if a newer version is available
+* Produces a inline report with the NuGet dependencies versions listed

 ### Known limitations